polyxenin/saucedemo_webdio/README.md

 Page objects are placed under _test/pageobjects_ directory.  <br />
 Test data files are under _resources/data_ directory. <br />
 Report results are under _results_ directory. <br />

+## CI/CD Pipeline
+A CI/CD pipeline is also provided to facilitate the tests execution.
+The pipeline configuration is in .github/workflows/ci.yml.